GeoscienceAustralia/eo-tides/paper/paper.md

 Conversely, information about ocean tides can provide unique environmental insights that can significantly enhance the value of EO data.
 Traditionally, satellite data dimensions include the geographic "where" and temporal "when" of acquisition.
 Introducing tide height as an additional analysis dimension allows data to be filtered, sorted, and analysed based on tidal dynamics, offering a transformative re-imagining of traditional multi-temporal EO analysis [@sagar2017item].
 For instance, satellite data can be analysed to focus on ecologically significant tidal stages (e.g., high tide, low tide, spring or neap tides) or specific tidal processes (e.g., ebb or flow tides; @sent2025time).

 This concept has been used to map coastal change at continental-scale [@bishop2021mapping], map intertidal zone extent and elevation [@murray2012continental; @sagar2017item; @bishop2019NIDEM], and creating tidally-constrained coastal image composites [@sagar2018composites].
-However, these methods have traditionally relied on bespoke, closed-source, or difficult-to-install tide modeling tools, limiting their reproducibility and portability.
-To support the next generation of coastal EO workflows, there is a pressing need for efficient open-source tools for combining satellite data with tide modeling. `eo-tides` addresses this need through functionality offered in five main analysis modules (`utils`, `model`, `eo`, `stats`, `validation`).
+However, these methods have traditionally relied on bespoke, closed-source, or difficult-to-install tide modelling tools, limiting their reproducibility and portability.
+To support the next generation of coastal EO workflows, there is a pressing need for efficient open-source tools for combining satellite data with tide modelling. `eo-tides` addresses this need through functionality offered in five main analysis modules (`utils`, `model`, `eo`, `stats`, `validation`).

 # Features